ethagnawl/peterdohertys.website/blog-posts/full-text-search-w-duckdb.md

 k₁:

-I wasn't able to find a good example of how `k₁` would be useful using my existing corpus, so I created two synthetic emails/rows which emphasize how the K parameter changes its score for word frequency.
+I wasn't able to find a good example of how `k₁` would be useful using my existing corpus, so I created two synthetic emails/rows which emphasize how the k₁ parameter changes its score for word frequency.
 One email mentions "budget" once and the other mentions "budget" repeatedly, as it's the focus of the email.
-When K is low, the scores are closer (they actually match in this case but that wouldn't be true across a real data set) and when K is high, the email which is actually about "the budget" is scored higher.
+When k₁ is low, the scores are closer (they actually match in this case but that wouldn't be true across a real data set) and when k₁ is high, the email which is actually about "the budget" is scored higher.

 ```
 SELECT file, subject,